Hoodlums Kill Two Police Operatives in Anambra

 David-Chyddy Eleke in Awka

-Two police officers attached to the Anambra State command were Thursday killed by hoodlums.
+Two police operatives attached to Anambra State command were yesterday killed by hoodlums.

-The officers were attacked and killed in Nnewi, during a gun duel with the hoodlums.
+The operatives were attacked and killed in Nnewi during a gun duel with the hoodlums.

 It was gathered that during the duel, the hoodlums tossed an improvised explosive device (IED) at the police operatives, and it exploded, killing two of the men in the squad, while their patrol van was also set ablaze.

 The state police command confirmed the incident.
-The spokesperson of the command, SP Tochukwu Ikenga, in a press release said the manhunt for the attackers have commenced.
+The spokesperson of the command, SP Tochukwu Ikenga, in a press release, said the manhunt for the attackers has commenced.

 “Preliminary information reveals that the armed men started shooting sporadically on sighting the police operatives and threw an improvised explosive into their operational vehicle.